Boundedness of hyperbolic varieties

 \subsection{Morphisms}

-It is natural to simply consider analytic morphisms from a reducible algebraic tube $\sU \in \mU_{X_K^{\an}}$ to $X_K^{\an}$ for the pseudo-metric.
-However, we want to restrict the class of analytic morphisms to those which are pointed and roughly speaking can be globally extended to $K$-analytic morphisms.
+It is natural to simply consider $K$-analytic morphisms from connected $K$-affinoid to $X_K^{\an}$ for the pseudo-metric.
+However, we want to restrict the class of $K$-analytic morphisms to those which are pointed and roughly speaking can be globally extended to $K$-analytic morphisms.